Didn’t Find what you were looking for?

 If you are installing the heater above 5000ft, please have your electrician contact us and we will connect them with Harvia's dedicated tech support.
 Harvia's technicians will advise on how to perform the necessary re-calibrations.

-Like all sauna heaters, digital sauna heaters require 220v and must be hardwired to your electrical panel.
-However, for digital heaters, the power from your electrical panel will run first to a Power Unit box (see diagram below) which must be positioned outside of the sauna .
+Like all sauna heaters, digital sauna heaters require 240v and must be hardwired to your electrical panel.
+However, for digital heaters, the power from your electrical panel will run first to a Power Unit box (see diagram below) which must be positioned outside of the sauna.

-The Power Unit feeds power to your sauna heater, interior light, temperature sensor, and digital wall control via separate outputs.
-The Power Unit must be positioned within 82 feet of sauna.
+The Power Unit feeds power to your sauna heater, interior light, temperature sensor, and Control Panel via separate outputs.

-The digital wall control (pictured below) must be positioned within 82 feet of Power Unit.
-The digital wall control must be mounted outside of the sauna and housed in a weatherproof box or located in a dry area.
-Finally, the digital wall control must be located where it has a strong Wi-Fi signal to allow for remote control from your smartphone.
+The Control Panel (pictured below) must be positioned within 16' feet of the Power Unit.
+The cable is 16' long and cannot be spliced.
+If a longer cable is needed, it may be special ordered in lengths up to 82' for an additional cost.
+The Control Panel must be mounted outside of the sauna and housed in a weatherproof box or located in a dry area.
+Finally, the Control Panel must be located where it has a strong Wi-Fi signal to allow for remote control from your smartphone.

 Unfortunately, you cannot upgrade a manual control heater to a digital Wi-Fi system in the future.
 While the manual and digital heaters look very similar, they are in fact totally different heaters.
 This means you must select the control system you are going with at the outset.
 If you want to change in the future it would mean replacing the heater itself.